 There are specialist companies like Axiom GB that will guide you through these initial evaluations to enable you to make the right decision.
 Getting design advice at an early stage from experienced engineers who work for a trusted brand will pay dividends, saving both time and money long-term.
 The two most commonly used conveyors are roller conveyors and belt conveyors.

-Using parallel rollers mounted in frames, roller conveyors can be either unpowered or power driven.
+Using parallel rollers mounted in frames, roller conveyors can be either unpowered or power-driven.
 Non-powered roller conveyors can be used to move product manually or by gravity.

-Power driven roller conveyors use individually powered rollers activated by sensors as items travel down the line.
+Power-driven roller conveyors use individually powered rollers activated by sensors as items travel down the line.
 The conveyors are usually divided into different zones.
-With a zero line pressure conveyor product can be accumulated in a zone and will only move onto the next zone when there is space to do so.
+With a zero line pressure, conveyor product can be accumulated in a zone and will only move onto the next zone when there is space to do so.
 This alleviates the risk of damage as products never touch.

-This makes this type of conveyor ideal for merge points, when product is transferred from one conveyor to another.
-It is also easy to push products onto this type of conveyor, or pull them off, when loading or unloading.
+This makes this type of conveyor ideal for merge points when the product transfers from one conveyor to another.
+It is also easy to push products onto this type of conveyor, or pull them off when loading or unloading.